Skip to chat input

 Arjun Mahesh, Head of Design at Hebbia offers one final piece of advice.
 After everything these leaders have said - ship, stay curious, build, maintain a high bar for craft - there's still one more thing a designer can do... start a podcast.

-If you (like me) spend hours every day in a CLI or agent orchestrator, you've likely developed an understanding of how to use these "ai tools".
-Desteia's users have often never used an LLM - let alone an agent manager.
+Desteia's users have often never used an LLM.
 Below are some interactions I've explored as I focus on improving how the agent communicates what it's done, what it's doing now, and when it needs human input.
 This is an ongoing effort and the most important one in my role.

 I make custom tools all the time.
-Some stick around for a while, and some are disposable by design.
-Below is an example: a tool I made that can take any image and turn it into a brand-aligned image, gif, or video.
+Some stick around, and some are disposable by design.
+The example below is a tool I made that can take any image and turn it into a brand-aligned visual asset.

-If you'd like to see more work from Desteia or work from other projects, feel free to reach out.
-I'm planning on uploading more work soon - follow me on Twitter, where I share what I'm up to with decent regularity.
+If you'd like to see more work, feel free to reach out.
+I'm planning on uploading more soon - follow me on Twitter to keep up.

 Proudly built in NYC © 2026